StackVista/stackstate-docs/setup/cli.md

 +-- templates
     +-- topology
 ```
   * `sts` is the CLI.
-Put sts on your path to use it [anywhere on the command line](https://unix.stackexchange.com/questions/3809/how-can-i-make-a-program-executable-from-everywhere).
   * `conf.yaml.example` documents how to configure the url and credentials.
   * `VERSION` the version of the CLI.
   * `templates` these are topology templates in a format specific to the CLI.
+2. (optional) Place the file under your PATH to use it [anywhere on the command line](https://unix.stackexchange.com/questions/3809/how-can-i-make-a-program-executable-from-everywhere).

 ## Configuration

-The StackState CLI searches for configuration in:
+The StackState CLI will search for configuration in two places:
-* `conf.d/conf.yaml` (relative to directory where cli is run)
+* `conf.d/conf.yaml` - relative to the directory where the CLI is run
-* and `~/.stackstate/cli/conf.yaml` or `%APPDATA%/StackState/cli/conf.yaml` (relative to user's home directory)
+* `~/.stackstate/cli/conf.yaml` or `%APPDATA%/StackState/cli/conf.yaml` - relative to the user's home directory

 ### Wizard configuration